Research

 Graph Representation Learning

-My primary research interest, initiated during my time at École Polytechnique, lies in the study of graphs.
+My research journey began with the study of graphs during my doctoral studies at École Polytechnique.
 These structures are ubiquitous in domains such as web mining, social networks, and biology, owing to the proliferation of data that represent entities (or nodes) connected by links (or edges) capturing their relationships or interactions.

 Recommender Systems